Ambition, Motivation, and Belonging

 With all panellists agreeing, Aster’s Rachel Credidio said involving the rest of the household in virtual social events is also a big part in getting to know colleagues and in creating a healthy work-life blend.
 “We implemented a ‘virtual difference wall’ to hear about different colleagues’ personal experiences to build a sense of family and mutual support for one another.”

 While working virtually has its benefits, spending time away from colleagues, often isolated at home, can have an overwhelming impact on employee motivation.
-According to a YouGov survey commissioned by Aster, more than a third (37%) of senior business decisionmakers say it has become harder to motivate their employees since the onset of Covid-19.
+According to a YouGov survey commissioned by Aster, more than a third (37%) of senior business decision makers say it has become harder to motivate their employees since the onset of Covid-19.

 Deloitte’s Carolyn Hicks said that as well as making leadership more accessible, “purpose is a key motivating factor” in driving employee engagement.
 “Having a core purpose at the heart of what you’re trying to do is critical to the effectiveness of an organisation,” she argued.